rimshar/heatmap-data-api/README.md

 [JDK 17](https://jdk.java.net/17/)

 ## Running instructions
-Copy the project locally and run `./gradlew bootRun` in the command line to start the application.
+Copy the project locally and run `./gradlew bootRun` in the command line to start the application on `localhost:8080`.
+Use `./gradlew test` to run tests.

 The application has an in-built database that contains 900 entries from the period of 04-04-2025 to 07-04-2027.

 The application is secured via HTTP Basic Authentication.
 Use the pre-configured user `test_user / superMegaSecurePassword`

 ## Endpoints
-### Heatmap Statistics Endpoint `/api/heatmap/answer-rate`
+### Answer Rate Heatmap Endpoint `/api/heatmap/answer-rate`
 Returns hourly call statistics for a given date and time range, formatted for use in a heatmap.

 **Request Parameters**